-Like with most design apps, teachers could easily have students work alone or in pairs, learning 123D Design at their own pace in a workshop or studio-like classroom.
-Teachers could also incorporate 123D Design into larger engineering projects where students have specific goals or design needs they are seeking solutions for.
-Ideally, these projects would last several weeks to allow students ample time to delve into all of 123D Design’s features and to iterate on design solutions that more closely meet their needs.
+As with most design apps, teachers could easily have students work alone or in pairs, learning 123D Design at their own pace in a workshop or studio-like classroom.
+Teachers could also incorporate the app into larger engineering projects where students have specific goals or design needs they're seeking solutions for.
+Ideally, these projects would last several weeks to allow students ample time to delve into all of 123D Design’s features and iterate on design solutions.

-The use of 123D Design is especially appropriate for an iPad-enabled classroom or for a classroom that doesn’t have an always-on Internet connection.
-For a classroom with desktop computers and access to the Internet, Tinkercad might be a better choice since Autodesk has created ready-to-use curricula for that tool.Continue reading Show less
+The use of 123D Design is especially appropriate for an iPad-enabled classroom or for a classroom that doesn’t have an always-on internet connection.
+For a classroom with desktop computers and online access, Tinkercad might be a better choice since Autodesk has created ready-to-use curricula for that tool.Continue reading Show less